sumedha-git/EECS3401-Car_Price_AI_Model/README.md

 car_price_prediction.csv is a copy of a car price prediction challenge dataset from kaggle.
-You can find the dataset using the following link: https://www.kaggle.com/datasets/deepcontractor/car-price-prediction-challenge/data All rights to the dataset lie with the original author and contributors of the dataset on kaggle.
+You can find the dataset using the following link: https://www.kaggle.com/datasets/deepcontractor/car-price-prediction-challenge/data

+All rights to the dataset lay with the original author and contributors of the dataset on kaggle.